noriov/nostd_env/README.md

 Long Mode.
 Because its size <= 0x1BE, it fits in a classical Master Boot Record (MBR).

+Source: src/bios/asm/lmboot0.s

 ## lmbios1

-lmbios1 provides a method to call Real Mode functions from Long Mode.
+lmbios1 provides a method to call a Real Mode function from Long Mode.
 That is, it switches CPU operating mode from Long Mode to Real Mode, calls a function in Real Mode, then switches back to Long Mode.
 As the name suggests, its main purpose is to call BIOS functions from Long Mode.

+Source: src/bios/asm/lmbios1.s

 ## Micro (mu) Library